Control (Janet Jackson album): Composition and production

-When Jam and Lewis agreed to produce Jackson's third studio album, they wanted to appeal primarily to the African American community, in addition to achieving crossover success on the pop music charts.
+When Jam and Lewis agreed to produce Jackson's third studio album, they wanted to appeal primarily to the African American community while also achieving crossover success on the pop music charts.
 Jam commented in an interview with Rolling Stone magazine, "We wanted to do an album that would be in every black home in America ... we were going for the black album of all time."
-Before their association with Jackson, Jam and Lewis had originally planned to record an album with tracks they wrote for Sharon Bryant, but she found their lyrics and sound to be too "rambunctious".
-The duo presented the same set of recordings to Jackson, who gave her input and took co-writing and co-production credits for the album's content.
-Jam and Lewis recalled that to collaborate with Jackson on the material, they spent the first week simply getting to know their new client.
+Before their association with Jackson, Jam, and Lewis had planned to record an album with tracks they wrote for Sharon Bryant, but she found their lyrics and sound to be too "rambunctious".
+The duo presented the same set of recordings to Jackson, who gave her input and took co-writing and co-production credits for the album.
+Jam and Lewis recalled that to collaborate with Jackson on the material, they spent the first week simply getting to know her.
 Lewis explained, "We got into her head.
 We saw what she was capable of, what she wanted to say, where she wanted to be, what she wanted to be.
 We put together some songs to fit her as we saw her, as she revealed herself to us.
 It was as simple as that."

-For the song "What Have You Done for Me Lately", which was originally penned for one of Jam and Lewis's own records, the lyrics were rewritten to convey Jackson's feelings about her recent annulment from James DeBarge.
+For the song "What Have You Done for Me Lately", which was originally written for one of Jam and Lewis's own records, the lyrics were rewritten to convey Jackson's feelings about her recent annulment from James DeBarge.
 The song was chosen as the lead single for Control, as Jam and Lewis felt it best represented Jackson's outlook on life.
-"Nasty", which in Jackson's opinion was the most innovative song on the album, was inspired by her experience with street harassment in Minneapolis by a group of men outside the hotel she resided at during the recording of Control.
+"Nasty", which in Jackson's opinion was the most innovative song on the album, was inspired by her experience with street harassment in Minneapolis by a group of men outside the hotel where she was staying during the recording of Control.
 She recalled, "They were emotionally abusive.
 Sexually threatening.
 Instead of running to Jimmy or Terry for protection, I took a stand.
 I backed them down.
 That's how songs like 'Nasty' and 'What Have You Done for Me Lately' were born, out of a sense of self-defense."
 Jimmy Jam wrote and played the keyboard arrangement, with Jackson playing the accompaniment.
-Background vocals were sung by Jackson, Jam and Lewis.
+Jackson, Jam, and Lewis sang background vocals.
 The distinctive triplet swing beat of the song was developed by Jam on an Ensoniq Mirage keyboard.
 "Let's Wait Awhile" was centered on safe sex and abstinence, a subject of significant social commentary at the time.
-Jam commented that it is common practice for songwriters to use current events as a means of inspiration for lyrics and that the AIDS pandemic had raised awareness about sexually transmitted diseases.
+Jam commented that songwriters commonly draw lyrical inspiration from current events and that the AIDS pandemic had raised awareness about sexually transmitted diseases.
 He commented, "The theme of the song ('Let's Wait Awhile') was Janet's idea.
 She's not a preachy person.
 She's not telling people how to live their lives.
 All she's doing is offering an opinion."